-- May interact with some drugs including aspirin, NSAIDs, and others that also have an effect on blood clotting.
+- May interact with some drugs including aspirin, NSAIDs, and others that also affect blood clotting.

-- Laboratory monitoring, including coagulation tests, are usually required on heparin initiation; however, daily monitoring may not be required with fixed low-dose, long-term treatment.
+- Laboratory monitoring, including coagulation tests, is usually required on heparin initiation; however, daily monitoring may not be required with fixed low-dose, long-term treatment.

 - Heparin may make you bruise or bleed more easily.
 In addition, it may take longer than usual for you to stop bleeding after a cut.
 Report any significant bruising or bleeding to a doctor or emergency services if more appropriate.

 - Tell your dentist and other health professionals that you are receiving heparin before any surgery, no matter how minor, is scheduled.

 - Talk to your pharmacist or doctor before buying any over the counter medications, herbal remedies, or supplements, because some may contain ingredients that interact with heparin.

 - If you intend to become pregnant or breastfeed while you are on heparin; talk to your doctor first.